TomShacham/shacks/README.md

 Simple 99% use-case client/server

-    + sending/receiving simple payloads like html and json
-    + file uploads
+    + type-safe routing
     + streaming
+    + multipart/form-data

 For when you don't want a stupid framework that gets in your way